-Within your network, you will need to create a DNS entry for the subdomain on which you will be running Telligent Enterprise.
+Within your network, you will need to create a DNS entry for the subdomain on which you will be running Telligent Community.

-To configuring Exchange, you will need to create an Accepted Domains entry for groups.company.com.
+To configure Exchange, you will need to create an Accepted Domains entry for groups.company.com.
 Exchange will automatically route emails based on the DNS for the accepted domain.
-So in our example, when it will receives an email for firstname.lastname@example.org, it will find groups.company.com in the Accepted Domains list; then look up the DNS entry for groups.company.com, and then forward the message to that server via SMTP.
+So in our example, when it receives an email for firstname.lastname@example.org, it will find groups.company.com in the Accepted Domains list; look up the DNS entry for groups.company.com, and then forwards the message to that server via SMTP.

 To add an accepted domain: